-Some time ago, I created a petition asking WhatsApp Inc. to bring WhatsApp to the Nokia N9, running on MeeGo-Harmattan (a discontinued OS by Nokia).
-The petition was signed by more than 14000 people, with blogs such as MyNokiaBlog (shout out to @MFaroTusino for the support), Nokia For Us, MeeGoExperts, and N9 Apps backing up the petition and stimulating some online hype.
+Some time ago, I created a petition asking WhatsApp Inc. to bring WhatsApp to the Nokia N9, the first (and last) mobile phone running MeeGo-Harmattan (now discontinued by Nokia).
+The petition was signed by more than 14000 people, with blogs such as MyNokiaBlog (shout out to @MFaroTusino for the support), Nokia For Us, MeeGoExperts, and N9 Apps backing it up, aiding the petition gain significant momentum.

 Once the petition had reached 5-digit signatures, I’d sent tons of emails on behalf of the community of my facebook Nokia N9 page called Nokia N9 Lovers, to WhatsApp, kindly prompting them to give an official response to the petition.
 After 3 months of trying to contact WhatsApp, the efforts were fruitless.
 Official responses on the petition were.. zero.
 Unacceptable.